sh05/terraform-provider-multipass/README.md

 Multipass is a lightweight VM manager for Linux, Windows and macOS that allows you to quickly create and manage Ubuntu instances.

+## ⚠️ Important Notice

+**This project was primarily generated using Claude Code AI assistance.
+The maintainer (sh05) has not been able to conduct sufficient review of all generated code.
+Please use this provider at your own risk and thoroughly test it in your environment before using in production.
+The maintainer cannot take responsibility for any issues or problems that may arise from using this provider.**

 ## Features

 ✅ **Implemented**